Azure-Samples/storage-dotnet-client-side-encryption/README.md

 Instructions:

-1. Create a Storage Account through the Azure Portal and set up your Key Vault following the instructions on this post: https://azure.microsoft.com/en-us/documentation/articles/key-vault-get-started/
+1. Create a Storage Account through the Azure Portal

+2. Set up your Key Vault following the instructions on this post: https://azure.microsoft.com/en-us/documentation/articles/key-vault-get-started/ .
+Make sure to permit get and unwrapkey options to the key you create.

+  Set-AzureRmKeyVaultAccessPolicy -VaultName 'ContosoKeyVault' -ServicePrincipalName 853csbtd-485b-45f3-98f7-ec2301b7b44d -PermissionsToKeys get,unwrapkey

-2. For the .net sample, open the App.config file and set "StorageConnectionString", "KVClientId", "KVClientKey", "VaultUri" and optionally "KeyID"
+3. For the .net sample, open the App.config file and set "StorageConnectionString", "KVClientId", "KVClientKey", "VaultUri" and optionally "KeyID"

-3. Set breakpoints and run the project
+4. Set breakpoints and run the project

 ## More information